LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: System Model and Problem Formulation

 \subsubsection{Channel Model}

 Without loss of generality, we model the PUSCH as a packet erasure channel with a nonzero transport block error rate (TBLER).
 If an RB is collision-free and the transmission is error-free, the BS successfully receives the transmitted data.
 Moreover, the channel quality for UE $\UEn$ at time $t$ is denoted by $c\subscriptuet$, which evolves between several discrete states.
-Its transitions reflect short-term channel fluctuations (e.g., fast fading) and thus affect the instantaneous spectral efficiency $\nu\subscriptit$.
-In parallel, the BS acquires corresponding channel state information (CSI), $\hat{c}\subscriptuet$, which may differ from the UE's locally true state.
-This discrepancy arises from a combination of factors, including estimation errors from imperfect channel reciprocity in a time division duplexing (TDD) system and inherent delays.
+Its transitions reflect short-term channel fluctuations (e.g., fast fading) and thus affect the instantaneous spectral efficiency $\nu\subscriptit$. {In parallel, the BS acquires corresponding channel state information (CSI), $\hat{c}\subscriptuet$, which may differ from the UE's locally true state.
+This mismatch between $c\subscriptuet$ and $\hat{c}\subscriptuet$ abstracts the aggregate leader-side information deficit caused by practical CSI acquisition imperfections, such as reciprocity errors, feedback/processing delays, and channel aging, rather than separately modeling their individual PHY-layer sources.}